 It's not as full-fledged as the Apple Watch, but Fitbit's nascent app store has around 450 apps and more than 3,700 watch faces.
 Apps include TRX Training, Starbucks, Spotify, Deezer, Uber, Yelp, The New York Times, Flipboard, Walgreens and Pandora.

 Fitbit Versa 2 review: Smartphone features

 The Versa 2 can receive notifications from your smartphone; regardless of your phone's operating system, you can answer or reject phone calls.
 If you're on iOS, you can view calendar invites and text messages, but you can't respond to them from the watch.
 If you're on Android, you can use the Versa's microphone to compose replies using your voice.

 With the Fitbit Versa 2, all of the things we liked about the original are better: A stylish and lightweight design, female health tracking, good battery life and insightful sleep tracking.
 I like that Spotify support has been added, but wish I could download songs using that service, as you can with other fitness-focused smartwatches.
-The addition of Alexa is a nice touch, but it doesn't work as smoothly as it should, and I wish Fitbit would have added onboard GPS.
+The addition of Alexa is a nice touch, but it doesn't work as smoothly as it should, and you'll need to look at the Versa 3 if you want GPS.

 And, you're not wedded to Fitbit's platform, the Versa 2 is a harder sell when you compare it with other $200 smartwatches, such as the Samsung Galaxy Watch Active and the Apple Watch Series 3, which both have GPS, onboard music storage and contactless payments.
 One feature that could set the Versa 2 apart is Fitbit's new subscription service, but it will take a lot to convince me to spend $80 more per year.
 Still, the Versa 2 is a very good fitness-focused smartwatch that offers plenty of insights into your overall health, subscription or not.